April 20 1861 Saturday

 Louisiana.
 The Star of the West, which had been seized by Confederate authorities at Indianola, Texas, sailed into New Orleans.
 Governor Thomas Overton Moore changed its name to CSS St Philip.
 The old name persisted, however, and Star of the West served as a naval station and hospital ship until the fall of New Orleans.
 Still under Confederate control, Star of the West escaped recapture and transported a cargo of gold, silver, and paper currency worth millions of dollars to Vicksburg, and then continued to Yazoo City, Mississippi.

 Maryland.
-USS Constitution, moored in the Severn River off Annapolis, was towed by the steamer Maryland with troops of the 8th Massachusetts regiment aboard into the Chesapeake Bay.
-This action prevented the Confederates from seizing the historic warship, which was usually known as “Old Ironsides”.
+USS Constitution, moored in the Severn River off Annapolis, was towed by the steamer Maryland into the Chesapeake Bay with troops of the 8th Massachusetts Infantry regiment aboard.
+This action prevented the Confederates from seizing the historic warship, usually known as “Old Ironsides”.
+Brigadier-General of Massachusetts Militia Benjamin Franklin Butler brought the 4th Massachusetts Infantry into Annapolis, ready for transportation to Fort Monroe.

 Maryland.
-A pro-Confederate mob burned bridges of the Pennsylvania Northern & Philadelphia Railroad near Baltimore.
+A pro-Confederate mob began a week of burning bridges of the Pennsylvania Northern & Philadelphia Railroad near Baltimore at the instigation of the Mayor, to impede the movement of Union forces across the state.

 Missouri.
 An armed secessionist mob seized the US Arsenal in Liberty, increasing Union concerns about the security of the state.